GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/2_Tools_and_setup.md

 !!! info "Running the pggb pipeline on NeSI"

     PGGB, ODGi, VG, circulator, Mash, SAMTools et.al. have been installed as modules on NeSI.
 We need to load each module for use.

-However, please don't load the modules right now; we will load each one when necessary.
+    - **Please don't load the modules right now**; we will load each one when necessary.

     ```bash
     module load pggb/0.5.3-Miniconda3
     module load SAMtools